joshleeb/Huffman/README.md

 `-s --stats`

 Display theoretical statistics, specifically how much space was compressed/expanded.
 As mentioned above, the data is in bytes rather than bits.
 The calculations for these statistics assume that this is a proper Huffman encoder/decoder that works in bits.

+#### Verbose

++ TODO: Implement.
++ TODO: Make sure escape characters are correctly displayed.

+`-v --verbose`

+Display the encoding mapping that will be used.